example42/sai-suite/docs/generation-logging.md

 - **Complete Responses**: Full text received from LLM providers
 - **Usage Metrics**: Token counts, cost estimates, response times
 - **Provider Details**: Which provider and model was used
+- **Retry Attempts**: Automatic retry attempts with validation feedback are marked with `retry_attempt: true` metadata

 ### Generation Context
 - **Repository Data**: Summary of packages found in repositories